heimrichhannot/contao-stylesheet-manager-bundle/README.md

 Note: This module is written in an expandable way, so new compilers can be added easily (e.g. LESS).

 - CSS
-- SCSS (compiled by compass which is a requirement then -> tested successfully with version 1.0.3)
+- SCSS (compiled by sass which is a requirement then)

 ## Technical instructions